openshift/geard/README.md

   which may fail if the port is taken.
 * Directories which hold ids are partitioned by integer blocks (ports) or the first two characters of the id (ids) to prevent gear sizes from growing excessively.
+* The structure of persistent state on disk should facilitate administrators recovering the state of their systems using filesystem backups, and also be friendly to standard Linux toolchain introspection of their contents.

 The on disk structure of geard is exploratory at the moment.
+The major components are described below:

     /var/lib/gears/
       All content is located under this root